 Companies these days are increasingly opting to bring in specific expertise for certain projects on a flexible basis.
 In the modern workplace, you will find an increasing number of freelancers who collaborate closely with permanent employees.
 Are you thinking about hiring a freelancer?
 If so, we recommend investing in a good onboarding procedure.
-This will enhance your freelancers’ commitment to your company or organisation, encourage optimal cooperation and be of inestimable benefit to your projects.
-The editorial team of the NextConomy knowledge platform compiled a comprehensive checklist to prepare your company or organisation for engaging freelancers.
+This will enhance your freelancers' commitment to your company or organization, encourage optimal cooperation and be of inestimable benefit to your projects.
+The editorial team of the NextConomy knowledge platform compiled a comprehensive checklist to prepare your company or organization for engaging freelancers.

 Thanks to this checklist, the talented freelancers you are hiring will be off to a good start.